CharlesWiltgen/how-to-podcast/remote/index.md

-# Options
+# Overview

-Broadly, there are two options for including remote participants while recording a podcast: **VoIP**, and **multi-enders**.
+Broadly, there are two options for including remote participants while recording a podcast:

+* **Live recordings**
+* **Multi-enders**

-## VoIP
+## Live recordings

-“Voice over IP” solutions enable voice and/or video calls over the internet.
+Live recordings mean that all of the participants are recorded live as a single track.
+Participants may talk to each other with some combination of VoIP, mobile, and good ol' fashioned landline phone calls.

 ### Consumer/business VoIP